Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

-This step suppresses extreme values using a user-defined percentile \(p\), controlling the influence of outliers while preserving zero values.
-The Winsorization process limits the effect of large layer-wise importance values, which might otherwise skew importance scores and produce misleading visualizations.
+Let $\Gamma^{c,\text{win}} = \{ \Gamma^{c,\text{win}}_1, \ldots, \Gamma^{c,\text{win}}_n \}$, the set of all Winsorized importance values for class $c$ across all $n$ layers.
+This step suppresses extreme values using the user-defined percentile $p$, controlling outlier influence while preserving zero values and limiting the effect of large layer-wise importance values that might otherwise produce misleading visualizations.
+This step operates only on scalar importance scores $\Gamma^c_i$, not spatial maps $\mathcal{W}^c_i$, preserving fine-grained visual structures while regulating layer weighting.